The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

 - Open the Cookiebot CMP plugin in your WordPress environment

-- Save your settings
+- Save your settings using the Save Changes button.

 You can now safely use the All pages trigger for the tags mentioned above, without needing to add Cookiebot triggers or conditions to prevent cookies from being set prior consent.

-Please note that you still need to use Cookiebot triggers and/or conditions for tags that don't support Google Consent mode as described here: Google Tag Manager deployment.
+You still need to use Cookiebot triggers and/or conditions for tags that don't support Google Consent mode as described here: Google Tag Manager deployment.

 If you've enabled both GTM and the IAB framework using the Cookiebot CMP WordPress plugin (Under "Settings" → "IAB"), the following line of code will be added above the Google Tag Manager snippet on all pages: